 Where Is Kritsa Located?

-Kritsa lies 11 kilometers inland from the large town of Agios Nikolaos, in east Crete.
-It is nestled on top of a plateau in the foothills of Lassithi’s mountains which are characterized by rich vegetation and wildflowers.
+Kritsa lies 11 kilometres inland from the large town of Agios Nikolaos, in east Crete.
+It is nestled on top of a plateau in the foothills of Lassithi’s mountains which are characterised by rich vegetation and wildflowers.

 How to Get to Kritsa?